technical details:

 - Supporting role.
 He's the spy who arrests Jackie.

-- Jerry McGowan
+- Helen "Jerry" McGowan

 - Small part.
 She's the dancing girl that gets the egg in her face.
+Oddly, her name doesn't appear in the payroll ledger, so perhaps she received her pay in cash.

 - Edith Fellows